hpc/charliecloud/doc/ch-image_desc.rst

 mode called :code:`rebuild` where the cache is fully enabled for :code:`FROM` instructions, but all other operations re-execute and re-cache their results.
 (The purpose is to do a clean rebuild of a Dockerfile atop a known-good base image.)
-The mode is selected with the :code:`--bucache` or :code:`--no-cache` options, or the :code:`CH_IMAGE_BUCACHE` environment variable.
+The mode is selected via the :code:`--cache`, :code:`--no-cache`, or :code:`--rebuild` options, or the :code:`CH_IMAGE_CACHE` environment variable.

-In 0.28, the default mode is :code:`disabled`.
-In 0.29, we expect the default to be :code:`enabled` if an appropriate Git is installed, otherwise :code:`disabled`.
+In 0.28, the default mode is :code:`--no-cache`.
+In 0.29, we expect the default to be :code:`--cache` if an appropriate Git is installed, otherwise :code:`--no-cache`.

 For example, suppose we have this Dockerfile::